Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Numerical Experiments

 We discretize the laplacian operator $\Delta$ using centered finite differences for each fixed path $\omega$ on a uniform mesh $\{ (ih); \ i \in \{0,\dots, N\} \ : \ Nh = 1 \}$ with mesh size $h=0.04$

-This leads to a SDE of dimension $d=26$, as we count the boundary points, too, to which we apply the different DLRA algorithms.
+This leads to a SDE of effective dimension $d=24$, to which we apply the different DLRA algorithms.
 We initiate all the DLRA procedures as described in Section \ref{sec: basic sde}.
-The time discretization for the reference true solution $u$ of \eqref{ex: laplacian} and the continuous DLR are made with forward Euler-Maruyama and DLR Projector Splitting for SDEs, respectively, with mesh size $\Delta t=2.5 \cdot 10^{-3}$.
+The time discretization for the reference true solution $u$ of \eqref{ex: laplacian} and the continuous DLR are made with forward Euler-Maruyama and DLR Projector Splitting for SDEs, respectively, with mesh size $\Delta t=2 \cdot 10^{-3}$.
+Notice that, even though the laplacian operator is linear and deterministic, unfortunately the presence of the forcing term $F(x,t)$ does not allow us to simplify the expression for the deterministic basis to \eqref{eq: linear drift}, as the stochastic basis is not assumed as a centered random variable.
+Therefore, we expect that the accuracy of the DLR EM will be affected by the smallest singular value of its stochastic basis.